LiveHelperChat/doc/docs/invisible-mode.md

 sidebar_label: Invisible/Offline mode
 ---

+## Invisible mode purpose

+The Most common question is how to open a chat and type in it without accepting a chat?

+With that mode you can solve that.
+You will be able to open any pending chat without becoming an owner of it.

+So just click `Account` and check `Invisible mode`.
+This is mode most of the time used for managers while working and monitoring ongoing chats.

+## Online mode purpose

+Operators who work can usually change only that mode.
+Changing visibility is disabled most of the time.
+It means

+* If you open any `Pending` chat you will become an owner instantly.
+* If you open `Bot` chat you will become an owner on your first message.
+* In all cases you should not be in invisible mode.

 ## Online && Visible

 This is the default operator mode meaning they would participate in the auto assignment workflow process and would also automatically accept chats if this was enabled.

 ## Offline && Visible

 The operator would not participate in the auto assignment process, however if they opened a pending chat chat it would be assigned them.
 This option makes sense if operators are taking chats manually.

 ## Offline && Invisible

 The operator would not participate in the auto assignment process & should they open a pending chat chat it would not be assigned to them.
 This option is best suited for supervisors who are monitoring chats.

 ## Online && Invisible

 Usually this status is not used as the auto assignment process will assign chat requests to the operator.
 However, if they were to open a chat the chat status would not change to active.
+Usually it's a misconfiguration being in that combination.

 ## Online conditions
 You can be online based on few options.